nathcong/CSE13S/asgn7/README.md

   -t size    Hash table size.
 Default size is 2 ^ 16.

   -f size    Bloom filter size.
 Default size is 2 ^ 20.

+## Known bugs
+banhammer.c does not print the words in an appropriate form, most liekly due to logical errors in printing the binary search trees and nodes, which were used for debugging.